DanBeardm/CommandScheduler-mod/README.md

 ## Status

 The mod is **mostly complete and stable**.
-Almost all planned commands have been added, and most core functionality has been tested.
+Almost all planned commands have been added, and most core functionality has been tested for all sub-versions of 1.20 and 1.21.
 You can activate, deactivate, rename, and schedule commands via in-game commands.
-See [this file](ToDoList.md) to see what is finished and what is planned ahead.
+See [this file](ToDoList.md) to see what is finished and what features are planned ahead.

 ---